Grammy-award winning musician Robert Glasper said it best about Daryl Coley, the late minister and gospel singer who passed on this week at 60:

 R.I.P.
 Daryl Coley…You changed Gospel music forever…we will miss you…

 — Robert Glasper (@robertglasper) March 16, 2016

 Coley founded the Love Fellowship Tabernacle in Los Angeles and recorded at least 19 albums.
-Coley's popular renditions included "It Shall Be Done", "When Sunday Comes", "Jesus Saves", and "He's Preparing Me."
+Coley’s popular renditions included “It Shall Be Done”, “When Sunday Comes”, “Jesus Saves”, and “He’s Preparing Me.”
 Coley suffered from diabetes for over a decade, which at one point partially blinded him.
 Below Coley, singing with Patti LaBelle, pays tribute to Michael Jackson.
-And then below that is another great performance and tribute to Coley himself.The BEST SALES on Amazon NOW ]
+And then below that is another great performance and tribute to Coley himself.Up to 70% off on Hottest Amazon Deals]